How to Incorporate a Company in Malaysia: Step-by-Step Procedure

 The new Companies Act 2016 simplifies and reduces the cost of establishing a company in Malaysia.
 The registration procedure is more convenient, and Malaysian corporations are subject to additional adjustments.

-Incorporation Journey: Step-by-Step guide
+Incorporation Journey: Step-by-Step Guide

 Starting a business in Malaysia involves three steps: